 Hold your finger on a link until a list of options appears, and then tap Open in New Tab.

 To switch tabs, just tap the tab.
 To close a tab, tap the gray X that appears on the left edge of the active tab.

 Though the iPad is your likely traveling companion just about everywhere you go, you also probably browse the web from your smartphone or personal computer.
-If that smartphone happens to be an iPhone and the computer is a Macintosh, you can take advantage of iCloud Tabs, a feature that lets you resume reading web pages that you started looking at on those other devices.
+If that smartphone happens to be an iPhone and the computer is a Macintosh (or Windows PC running Safari), you can take advantage of iCloud Tabs, a feature that lets you resume reading web pages that you started looking at on those other devices.

 It works with the iPod touch, too.
-To access iCloud Tabs, tap the icon that resembles a cloud near the upper-left corner of Safari.
+To access iCloud Tabs, tap the icon that resembles a cloud near the upper-right corner of Safari.

 A window appears, revealing the tabs still open on your other devices.
 Tap the tab you want to return to on the list.